 The sports industry is a results oriented one, and prospective employers want to ensure that your talent can be converted into results.
 Know what your skills are and what you have to bring to the table.
 Put yourself on the other side of the interviewer’s desk.

 If you were interviewing a candidate for a position, wouldn’t you want to ensure that they can deliver?
 When you can put yourself in the mindset of a hiring manager, you’ll discover that the interview processor will become much simpler.

-Be Prepared for the Sports Quiz
+Be Prepared for the Sports Management Interview Questions

 It seems like common sense that a person who wants to work in the sports industry would have a knowledge of sports.
 However, you would be surprised at the number of prospective candidates who don’t possess any true knowledge or care of sports